 We’ve all heard of the Colosseum, the Vatican and maybe the Roman Forum, but if you’re visiting Rome as a newbie with only a few days up your sleeve – what are the things that you absolutely must do to have a proper Roman Holiday?

-We asked the experts at Contiki to take us to their 10 must-do most popular sights while visiting Italy’s ancient capital city.
+To help you out we've put together our 10 must-do most popular sights while visiting Italy’s ancient capital city.

 1. Throw some coins into Trevi Fountain